nikhil-x-gupta/visual-ai/register/README.md

 ### Pre-requisite
   - API-KEY from the IEAM mgmt hub admin to register the edge node.
-  - An Intel NUC or Desktop (x86, amd64) or Raspberry PI4 (arm32) with at least one USB camera connected.
-You may also use a video file or RTSP stream if available
+  - An Intel NUC or Desktop (x86, amd64) or Raspberry PI4 (arm32) You may use a video file or RTSP stream or USB camera.
+Using video file can be sometimes tricky based on file formats etc, I have found using an USB camera working the best.

   For OpenVINO